 Yes.
-You will not be able to receive your degree without the Office of the Registrar performing a Graduation Audit of your requirements.
+You will not be able to receive your degree without the Office of the Registrar performing a Degree Auditof your requirements.
 Since this process is necessary, applications are required.

 I haven’t applied for graduation yet.
 How do I know what courses I need to take in order to graduate?

 It's easy!
 All the tools you need to plan out each semester's registration are available online!
 All you need is a program checklist that takes you step by step through your requirements.
-If you can't remember which courses you've already taken, you can download a copy of your unofficial transcript from the student portal.
+Program checklists are available through the Academic Advising website.
+If you can't remember which courses you've already taken, you can download a copy of your unofficial transcript from the Student Portal.
 If you need more specific information on your program requirements, make sure you read about it in your Academic Calendar.
 Your Academic Advisor can also be a valuable resource in helping you plan your degree.

 How do I know which academic requirements to follow for my degree?